NortheasternClimbing/northeasternclimbing.github.io/nrc/faq.md

 Q: Is the club still climbing regularly?

 A: We will not be officially hosting any regular club climbing sessions this semester, but we always have members who are eager to climb.
-However, with that said, we still strongly encourage healthy social-distancing practices and to follow [Northeastern health and safety guidelines](https://news.northeastern.edu/coronavirus/university-messages/sanctions-for-unsafe-gathering/).
+With that said, we still strongly encourage healthy social-distancing practices and to follow [Northeastern health and safety guidelines](https://news.northeastern.edu/coronavirus/university-messages/sanctions-for-unsafe-gathering/).

 ---